ThreatConnect-Inc/threatconnect-developer-docs/docs/javascript/javascript_sdk.rst

 enables developers to focus on writing enterprise functionality without worrying about low-level RESTful calls and authentication management.

-This document is not a replacement for the ThreatConnect API User Guide.
-This document serves as a companion to the official documentation for the REST API.
+This document is not a replacement for the ThreatConnect API User Guide but serves as a companion to the official documentation for the REST API.
 Read the official documentation to gain a further understanding of the functional aspects of using the ThreatConnect API.